 Quick notification and proactive information sharing can help e-commerce businesses.
 Chatbots can make regular and potential customers aware of products, offers, and prices changes.
 Notifying a customer at the point of their query can help e-commerce improve business effectively.
 It will also reduce the cart abandonment rate.

 4. Choose a relevant language for smooth communication

-Using conversational chatbots in Southeast Asian businesses can overcome the language constraint.
+Using conversational chatbots in Southeast Asian businesses can overcome language constraints.
 Brands can design them to create workflows in multiple languages.

 Users can select their preferred languages.
 Based on this information, AI chatbots can also route queries to agents who know the selected language.
 An example is the Kanmo Group, which provides multilingual support to users.